 2017 Conference Sessions

-**If a panelist’s presentation is available for public download their name appears as a link.**
+**If a speaker’s presentation is available for public download it appears below as a link.**

 Monday, March 13, 2017

 The Future of LIHTC and other Federal Resources

 What impact will the new Presidential Administration and political environment have on the LIHTC program and other federal resources?
 Hear from experts on the ground in Washington D.C. about the opportunities, risks and how to engage in the political process.

 Moderator: Mark Shelburne, Novogradac

 Panelists: Ben Applegate, Applegate & Thorne-Thomsen; Emily Cadik, Enterprise Community Partners/ACTION Coalition; David Gasson, Boston Capital/Housing Advisory Group; Stephen Wallace, Nixon Peabody

 Illinois Affordable Housing Champion Awards Ceremony – 3:45-4:15pm

 The Jon Linfield Award: Macoupin Homes, Staunton

 The Wyvetter H. Young Award: Morton Estates, Village of Morton